WorldFam/Advanced_Software_Architecture_Group8/README.md

+# Instructions to start application locally

+1. Clone repository `git clone https://github.com/WorldFam/Advanced_Software_Architecture_Group8.git`
+2. From the project folder using preffered CLI navigate to the `src` folder using `cd src`
+3. Build and start Docker compose services using `docker-compose up --build`
+4. After container where succesfully build and running, navigate to `localhost:3000` on your browser to access client dashboard

 # Initialize and start a new runner for deployment to VM

 - Pull runner image from github container registry `docker pull ghcr.io/worldfam/github-runner:v1.3`